 Do you have tight shoulders?
 If so, it’s important to start your workout with these two exercises first.
 My shoulders are tight and my postural muscles fatigue fast when I surf.

-Injury prevention can really be the most important thing you can do before a surf trip.
-You will be putting stresses on your joints that you don’t do on a regular basis.
+Injury prevention can be the most important thing you can do before a surf trip.
+You will be putting stress on your joints that you don’t do regularly.
 Making sure you have good mobility and strength around the joint will go a long way.